English

 Notification of Weed Control ApplicationNOTIFICACIÓN DE SOLICITUD DE CONTROL DE MALEZAS

-TO: All Parents of Students in School District 59 Schools FROM: Albert Tijerina, Director of Facilities & Operations DATE: March 14, 2024 …PARA: Todos los padres de estudiantes en las escuelas del Distrito Escolar 59 DE: Albert Tijerina, Director de Instalaciones y Operaciones FECHA: 14…
+TO: All Parents of Students in School District 59 Schools FROM: Albert Tijerina, Director of Facilities & Operations DATE: April 4, 2025 SUBJECT: NOTIFICATION OF…PARA: Todos los padres de estudiantes en las escuelas del Distrito Escolar 59 DE: Albert Tijerina, Director de Instalaciones y Operaciones FECHA: 4 de abril…

 Continue ReadingSiga Leyendo